where did all the wild fashion eccentrics go? | read | i-D

 A large part of fashion's joy is its unreal-ness, its uncompromising way of making life seem less-than by compare.

 All artists are a little childlike in their tantrum throwing and their monomania.
 But we live, thank God, in times where inequality and political incorrectness are at least noted — if not, I admit, extinct — which makes the classic high-class, haute-cruel fashion world doyenne or doyen something of a dying breed.
 They are our buffalo, albeit slimmer and with more lustrous pelts.
-To say that women who object to models being far too thin are all "fat mummies sitting with their bags of crisps in front of the television, saying that thin models are ugly" is a little ugly, too.
+To say that women who object to models being far too thin are all "fat mummies sitting with their bags of [chips] in front of the television, saying that thin models are ugly" is a little ugly, too.
 It also feels old-fashioned.
-Two things I remember being told to eat by The Lagerfeld Diet are horse meat, and cactus soup.
-That this was not the strangest thing about the book should tell you why I own it, and why it is dog-eared and well-loved; and why Lagerfeld may not be qualified to comment on the average woman and her diet.
-But a large part of fashion's joy is its unreal-ness, its uncompromising way of making life seem less-than by compare.
+Two things I remember being told to eat by The Lagerfeld Diet are horse meat and cactus soup.
+A large part of fashion's joy is its unreal-ness, its uncompromising way of making life seem less-than by compare.
 Like all good art forms, it's escapist.
 It's designed to be impractical and abstract.
 It should not, at any point, be treated as prescriptive or applicable to tough, civilian life.
 This makes it difficult when fashion types make proclamations in the press.

 Accountability does not pair well with fantasy or self-indulgence, which is why perhaps all those who make their livings in and out of fantasy are better banned from public speaking in the current era.